 Welcome to the Eldorado for rock deer and hikers!

 The promenade is accessible all year round.
-Tip: From the beginning of April to the beginning of June, those interested can get exciting insights into the world of the stone deer on a free guided tour of two to three hours every Tuesday, Thursday and Saturday.
+Tip: From February to April, guided winter ibex tours take place on Tuesdays.
+In addition, the traditional spring ibex tours take place from around the end of April to the beginning of June (every Thursday and Saturday).
+Interested visitors gain exciting insights into the world of the ibex on one of the free guided tours of two to three hours.
 From June, when the temperatures rise, the ibex can be found again in higher regions.
 To match this, Pontresina offers the free marmot and ibex excursion from June to October.

 How do ibex cope with the cold season and where do they find food?
 A large and weatherproof Outdoor Ibex Book provides answers about the ibex and its winter habitat at Sun Terrace Crast'Ota.
 To observe the wild animals in the ibex paradise from a proper distance, or to dare a sharp look into the Val Roseg, a telescope is now available on site.

-Just a few meters from Alp Languard, young climbers can let off steam at the jumping ibex playground: Who runs, climbs or runs faster - the ibex or me?
+Just a few meters from Alp Languard, young climbers can let off steam at the ibex playground: Who runs, climbs or runs faster - the ibex or me?
 The playground is suitable for children from 6 years.